haxwithaxe/certdeploy/README.md

 ### Installation
 The recommended way to use the server is to have it running in a docker container.
-The [server image](https://hub.docker.com/r/haxwithaxe/certdeploy-server) has Certbot baked in and automatically runs `certbot renew` on a schedule.
+The [server image](https://hub.docker.com/r/haxwithaxe/certdeploy-server) (also available on [ghcr.io](https://github.com/haxwithaxe?tab=packages&repo_name=certdeploy)) has Certbot baked in and automatically runs `certbot renew` on a schedule.

 #### Docker